-For the first few years of Nutrition Genome, we tested the HLA genes for gluten sensitivity and peanut allergies.
+For the first few years of Nutrition Genome, we tested the HLA genes for gluten sensitivity and peanut allergies to determine if gluten intolerance is genetic.
 After reviewing close to 1,000 reports, I plotted out the results for people who had variants in the HLA genes and actually had a true gluten sensitivity or celiac disease.
 The results showed that a very small percentage of those with variants in the HLA genes actually exhibited gluten intolerance or celiac disease.

 I reviewed this with our advisory team and compared results with other practitioners.
 They found the same results.
 Published research also found that approximately 30 percent of the general population have variants in the gluten sensitivity genes HLA-DQA1 and HLA-DQB, yet only 3% of these individuals develop celiac disease with the diagnosis being more than 2 times higher in females than in men.
 Since celiac disease can occur at any point on a timeline between early childhood and the elderly (with a second peak diagnosis at 40 years old), this points towards an epigenetic effect.

 The HLA genes are still used as part of the diagnosis for celiac disease, but it has been concluded that variants in HLA cannot alone determine celiac disease, non-celiac gluten sensitivity or a wheat allergy.
 Therefore, the HLA genes were removed from the Nutrition Genome Report to prevent further confusion.
 Where I think the genetic research needs to move is discovering the increased risk of intestinal permeability and alterations in the microbiome from specific exogenous sources that lead to celiac disease.